AKB48 Group: Iz*One

 Iz*One was an immediate success, with their debut showcase at the Olympic Hall selling out within minutes.
 On October 29, 2018, the group's first extended play COLOR*IZ was released, and sold over 34,000 units (as reported by Hanteo Chart), setting a new record for the highest number of albums sold on the first day of a Korean-based girl group's debut release.
 The music video for the lead single "La Vie en Rose" achieved more than 4.5 million views within 24 hours of its release on YouTube, making it the most-watched debut music video by a Korean act in 24 hours.
 Since their debut, the group has earned multiple awards, including Best New Artist at the Mnet Asian Music Awards.

 On November 11, the group was scheduled to release their first studio album.
 However, the release was postponed due to the Mnet vote manipulation investigation, which revealed that the Produce 48 producer Ahn Joon-young had selected the twelve members of Iz*One from the top 20 just before the airing of the finale.
 As a result, Iz*One's showcases, promotions, and several guest appearances were cancelled or put on hold, which included the release of their concert film, Eyes on Me: The Movie and their Japanese promotions.
 On January 6, 2020, the members' agencies and CJ ENM reached an agreement to resume the group's activities.
-In April 2021, they officially disbanded and all 12 members returned back to their respective agencies.
+In April 2021, they officially disbanded and all 12 members returned to their respective agencies.